michaelerb/paleopresto/README.md

 This directory contains tutorials and other code for the PReSto project.
 When launched, the PReSto website will be located at [paleopresto.com](https://paleopresto.com/).

-## Use this code
+## Tutorials

+The "tutorials" directory contains examples and instructions for analyzing paleoclimate data

+## Paleoclimate data processing

-These scripts process paleoclimate data to create images and html code for the paleopresto.com website.
+The other directories contain scripts to create images and html code for the paleopresto.com website.

 ### Data